 - Official course-by-course evaluation of ALL college/university transcript(s)

 - TOEFL, Duolingo, Pearson PTE, iTEP or IELTS score report if education was in a language other than English

 - The need for an English proficiency exam is waived for students who complete the Bridge to University program in the Intensive English Language Institute (IELI) here at Worcester State with the successful completion of one or two graduate-level courses, along with a letter of recommendation from IELI faculty

 An international student is defined as F-1 or J-1 students sponsored by Worcester State who are physically in the United States studying full-time.

 For the 2021-2022 academic year, the following represents an estimated annual cost of attendance, which includes tuition, fees, living expenses, health insurance, and books:

 Full-time undergraduate students: $31,500*

-International students are eligible for a merit scholarship up to $15,000 USD ($1,875 per semester for up to eight semesters or upon completion of degree).
-Students are automatically considered for a merit scholarship as part of the admission process and awarding is based on academic credentials.
-However, there are no need-based scholarships or financial aid for international students.
+International students are eligible for a merit scholarship of up to $15,000 USD ($1,875 per semester for up to eight semesters or upon completion of the degree).
+Students are automatically considered for a merit scholarship as part of the admission process, and the award is based on academic credentials.

 Worcester State is test optional (SAT or ACT) for all first year applicants.
 As a test optional candidate it is highly encouraged to submit one letter of recommendation and a personal essay.
 International students are still required to submit the TOEFL, IELTS, DuoLingo English Test, or comparable exam as the primary means for evaluating English-language proficiency.